The homomorphism defect of an extended Levine-Tristram signature via twisted homology

 This pairing can be proved to be Hermitian when $k$ is even and it is skew-Hermitian when $k$ is odd.
 As in the untwisted case, the radical of this pairing corresponds to the image of the inclusion of $H_k(\partial X;\C^\omega). $ \end{ex}

-\begin{rmk} Let $L$ be a link, and consider a collection $F=F_1 \cup \ldots \cup F_\mu$ of oriented and connected surfaces that are smoothly and properly embedded in the four ball $D^4$ in general position\footnote{i.e. their only intersections are transverse double points between different surfaces.} and such that $\partial F= L$ and for all $i$ the boundary $\partial F_i = F_i \cap S^3$ is the sublink of $L$ of colour $i$.
+\begin{rmk} Let $L=L_1\cup \ldots \cup L_\mu$ be a link, and consider a collection $F=F_1 \cup \ldots \cup F_\mu$ of oriented and connected surfaces that are smoothly and properly embedded in the four ball $D^4$ in general position\footnote{i.e. their only intersections are transverse double points between different surfaces.} and such that $\partial F_i= L_i$.
 Let $W_F$ denote the exterior of $F$ in $D^4$.
 It can be seen (see Lemma \ref{finalmente}) that $H_1(W_F) \simeq \Z^\mu$ is generated by the meridians of the $F_i$'s.